queenofmadhouse/Algorithms-and-Data-Stuctures/README.md

-# Algorithms Сhellenge Repository [day 1 of 30]
+# Algorithms Challenge Repository [day 1 of 30]

-This is repository for my chellenge: complete all Data Structures and Algorithms (course from leetcode) for 1 month
+This is repository for my challenge: complete all Data Structures and Algorithms (course from leetcode) for 1 month

 #### All my solutions to problems by topic: